rgbstudios/doodle-pad/README.md

 <img src="doodle_icon.svg" width="64px">
 Doodle Pad - RGB Studios

-a simple and free doodle app website
+a simple website to doodle in your browser

 <a href="http://rgbstudios.org/doodle-pad">rgbstudios.org/doodle-pad</a>